matthew-brett/barts-setup/barts_setup.md

     * Go to System Preferences on IPAD, _turn off WiFi_.
     * Plug USB-A to Ethernet adapter into USB-C HUB.
     * Plug Ethernet cable into Ethernet adapter.
-    * Plug other end of the Ethernet cable into the NODE.
+    * Plug other end of the Ethernet cable into the ETHERNET HUB.
 * Start Switcher Studio application.
 You should not need to log in, but if you do have to log in, see username and password in the blue book.
 * Go to Switcher Studio sound settings by selecting sound icon from panel at